calacademy-research/publications_finder/README.md

 Run `python queries.py --from_year [year] --to_year [year]`
 e.g. `python queries.py --from_year 2022 --to_year 2022`

-### List all papers by their individual authors during a year interval or single year:
+### Find all papers by their individual authors during a year interval or single year:
   * Saves a csv of query results.
   * Authors are exploded
     * e.g. publications are repeated for every author on that publication.